 As some other shooters have already found, the vast majority of rounds work just fine.
 But heavier, higher pressure rounds and even some lighter stuff might as well be steamed brussels sprouts as far as the G42 is concerned.

 I’ve put over 500 rounds of various brands, weights and types through the gun so far, most of them, flawlessly.
 Everything from gun show bagged reloads to Russian cheap stuff up to Hornady’s best.
 But not everything works.

 And if Buffalo Bore makes the 42 nauseous, Freedom Munitions 100 grainers makes it puke all over its shoes.
 On the other end of the spectrum, a relatively lighter shooting round like the Barnes XPD doesn’t seem to cycle the gun at all.

-The takeaway here is that the GLOCK 42 won’t shoot just anything you cram into it.
-The petite pistol will happily touch off most commercially available range and personal defense rounds out there, but if you select something that’s too far out there on either end of the weight/pressure spectrum, you may very well have problems.
+The takeaway here is that the Glock 42 won’t shoot just anything you cram into it.
+The petite pistol will happily touch off most commercially available range and self defense rounds out there, but if you select something that’s too far out there on either end of the weight/pressure spectrum, you may very well have problems.

 As for accuracy…please.
 This is a soft-shooting pistol with excellent (for its caliber) sights.
 You won’t have any difficulty hitting anything toward which you point a 42 at a legally explainable personal defense distance.

 I’ve never owned a Glock before because my hands are just too small.
 I wanted a G19, but I couldn’t shoot the damned thing as accurately or comfortably as I can my very Glock-ish single stack Kahr CW9.